Groups in TallyPrime

 You can even open an account as Sales Returns under the group Domestic Sales to view your net sales after returns (or the returns may be directly passed through Journal against the specific Sales account).

-Note: Do not create customer accounts under this group.
-For more details, refer to the common and possible errors in grouping of accounts section.
+Do not create customer accounts under this group.
+For more details, refer to the section on Common Errors.

 Purchase Account